Bidirectional Neural Networks for Global Nucleon-Nucleus Optical Model Calculations: Neural Network Architecture

 The parameters $\mathbf{W}$ and $\mathbf{b}$ are determined by minimizing a cost function that measures the discrepancy between network predictions and known solutions.
 This optimization is performed using gradient descent, where the gradients are computed efficiently via the chain rule.
 Starting from random initial values, the parameters are iteratively updated until the cost function converges to a minimum.

 For the scattering problem, the goal is to learn a mapping from the optical potential $V(r)$ and physical parameters (energy $E$, partial wave $l$, target mass $A$) to the radial wave function $u_l(r)$.
 In essence, the trained neural network serves as a surrogate Schr\"odinger equation solver: given the potential and boundary conditions as input, it directly outputs the wave function solution, bypassing the step-by-step numerical integration entirely.
 This is analogous to having a lookup table that interpolates between pre-computed solutions, but with the interpolation scheme learned automatically from the structure of the problem.
 Crucially, this approach learns the scattering \emph{wave function} $u_l(r)$ rather than directly predicting observables such as cross sections or $S$-matrix elements.
 This distinction is significant: the wave function is the fundamental quantum mechanical object from which all observables can be derived, and it encodes richer physical information than any single observable.
-Learning the wave function means the network serves as a surrogate Schr\"odinger equation solver, capturing the full quantum mechanical structure of the scattering process.
 Observable quantities like cross sections, phase shifts, and reaction rates can then be computed from the predicted wave functions using standard relations, preserving the internal consistency of quantum mechanics.
 This is fundamentally different from directly fitting cross section data, which would yield a purely phenomenological interpolator without access to the underlying wave function.

-A central challenge in applying neural networks to scattering wave functions is the energy-dependent oscillation scale.
-The asymptotic de Broglie wavelength $\lambda = 2\pi/k$ varies from approximately 9~fm at $E = 10$~MeV to about 2~fm at $E = 200$~MeV, a factor of 4.5 variation across the energy range of interest.
-A network trained on the spatial coordinate $r$ would need to learn fundamentally different oscillation patterns at different energies: a wave function at 10~MeV completes roughly one oscillation over 9~fm, while at 200~MeV it completes more than four oscillations over the same distance.
-This makes it extremely difficult for a single network to generalize across energies.
+As noted in the Introduction, the factor of 4.5 variation in de Broglie wavelength across the 10--200~MeV range presents a challenge for a single network: wave functions at different energies have fundamentally different oscillation periods in coordinate space.

 I resolve this challenge by introducing the dimensionless \emph{phase-space coordinate}